nuwave/lighthouse/docs/master/api-reference/directives.md

 ```

 Lighthouse will try to to fetch the model by its primary key, just like [`@update`](#update).
-If the model doesn't exist, it will be created using the given `id` or an auto-assigned `id` if no one was passed.
+If the model doesn't exist, it will be newly created with a given `id`.
+In case no `id` is specified, an auto-generated fresh ID will be used instead.

 ```graphql
 type Mutation {